Micromaille ring example

 segments to length with the correct matched angle on the ends to ensure there's no gap when closed,

-a few times - never seen an actual tool, drawing, or design - so the specifics will remain a secret.
+a few times - never seen an actual tool, drawing, or design.

 It cuts an entire coil nearly perfectly without removing material.